0xCooki/Hashes-Staged-Redemption/README.md

 **Important Notes:**
 - Users can call `redeem()` multiple times during this stage
 - Each call processes all eligible tokens owned by the user at that moment
-- Once a token is redeemed, it cannot be redeemed again
+- Once a token is redeemed, it is transferred to the contract and cannot be redeemed again
 - Users who don't redeem during this stage cannot claim in PostRedemption
 - **Additional ETH Deposits**: The owner or any other party can send additional ETH to the contract at any time during the Redemption stage.
 These deposits do not change the `redemptionPerHash` rate for Stage 2 redemptions (which is fixed at stage start), but they increase the total pool that will be available for PostRedemption distribution.